 Step One: List Your Needs

-- Easy to edit by a non-coder
+- Easy to add posts

 - Handles images well (sizing, optimizing and speed)